Jerome Anthony Watrous

 Jerome Anthony Watrous (September 6, 1840 – June 5, 1922) was an American journalist, historian, and soldier.
 He served with the Iron Brigade of the Army of the Potomac throughout the American Civil War, and later served one term in the Wisconsin State Assembly.
+As a historian, he was the author of the first two volumes of Memoirs of Milwaukee County.

 Early life

 Born in Conklin, New York, Watrous moved with his parents to Wisconsin in 1844.
 He returned to New York from 1850 until 1857.
 At that time he moved back to Wisconsin and settled in Calumet County, where he taught school for two years.

 Journalism career

 Watrous attended Lawrence College (now Lawrence University) for one semester, and briefly worked on the editorial staff of the Menasha Conservator and the Appleton Crescent, a forerunner of the Appleton Post-Crescent.
 The outbreak of the civil war interrupted his journalism career between 1861 and 1865.

 Returning to Wisconsin in 1865, Watrous worked as the editor of the Black River Falls Jackson County Banner for several years, before moving to edit the Fond du Lac Commonwealth in 1869.
 In 1877, Watrous edited the Milwaukee Sunday Telegraph.
 Surviving envelopes mailed from the Milwaukee Telegraph, now in philatelic hands, indicate "J.A." and "R.B" Watrous as its editors in 1897 and 1898.